EKMallon/e360-Classroom-Data-Logger-2023/README.md

 ---

-NOTE: New configuration options were added to the start-up menu [ accessed via the IDEs Serial Monitor window ]
+In 2026: New configuration options were added to the start-up menu [ accessed via the IDEs Serial Monitor window ]
 ![image](https://github.com/EKMallon/e360-Classroom-Data-Logger-2023/blob/main/images/2026_StartMenuOptionScreen.jpg)